Integration GuidesDocs

 FeedPurpose

-League Schedule / Daily ScheduleDiscover games and retrieve game.id values
+League Schedule / Daily ScheduleDiscover games and retrieve game.id values.

-Game Extended SummaryRetrieve lineup data plus detailed game context and substitution tracking
+Game Extended SummaryRetrieve lineup data plus detailed game context and substitution tracking.

-Daily Change LogDetect game-level updates without polling full game payloads
+Daily Change LogDetect game-level updates without polling full game payloads.

-InjuriesRetrieve league-wide injury updates (optional enrichment)
+InjuriesRetrieve league-wide injury updates (optional enrichment).

 💡